 Marissa has also struggled with meaningful relationships and her connection to the Utrax children.
 She chose not to have children of her own- last season it was implied that was partly because of the trauma she suffered from killing Hanna’s siblings.
 That trauma also made it difficult for her to kill anyone, even in the line of duty, a potential liability for a soldier-spy.

 Marissa gets around this issue using her wits.
 When she does kill, it’s generally for personal reasons such as self defense, to protect Hanna or because of the grudges she had against Erik (which led to Lucas’ death) and Sawyer in S1, rather than an impulsive act in the heat of battle.
-In this episode, she kills Sonia without hesitation in order to protect Hanna, a move that’s been coming for a while now.
+In this episode, she kills Sonia without hesitation in order to protect Hanna, a move that’s been coming for a while now- she even gave Sonia a very clear warning to back off in episode 2.
 She let Sonia live and continually outsmarted her as long as the threat was only to herself, but when Sonia’s orders changed and she became a threat to Hanna, Marissa’s tactics changed as well.

 The original Utrax babies wouldn’t have been born if Marissa and Erik hadn’t talked their mothers into cancelling their abortions and signing the infants over to the company to be experimented on instead.
 Marissa and Erik were their adoptive parents in a way, so their parental feelings make sense.
 In S1, we saw the flashback to Erik and Marissa watching Hanna’s birth, like proud surrogate parents.
 Erik worked out his guilt over what he did when he worked for Utrax by raising and then dying for Hanna, eventually asking to be buried next to Hanna’s mother, Johanna, like Jean Val Jean completing his promise to Fantine in Les Miserables.